pnjorge/GridHopperTac/README.md

 Disclaimer: GridHopperTac is provided for situational awareness only.
 It is not a certified navigation aid and must not be relied upon for safety-critical navigation.

 **Also available:** **[GridHopper](https://gridhopper.net)**, the companion web application.
 Accessible from any modern web browser, it provides advanced mapping, location reference systems, and many additional tools.
-Handy for portable, mobile, and roving operations with iPhone or Android.
+Handy for portable, mobile, and roving operations.
+Any iPhone, Android, PC, Mac, Linux.

 ## Download